Murder of Rachelle Tolleson: Murder

 On March 18, 2004, 20-year-old Rachelle O’Neil Tolleson disappeared from her home in Farmersville, Texas, where she lived alone with her 6-month-old daughter, Avery, while going through a divorce.
 That morning, her daughter was found alone at home, and Tolleson was reported missing.
 According to Tolleson's mother, who discovered her daughter's disappearance, the back door had been left wide open.
 Inside the bedroom, everything was in disarray— the mattress and box spring were misaligned, the headboard was damaged, furniture was out of position, and papers and various items were strewn across the room.

 According to court documents, prior to Tolleson's disappearance, Moises Mendoza, an acquaintance of Tolleson's from high school, entered her house through an unlocked back door during the night.
 Although it was the prosecution's contention that Mendoza had abducted Tolleson from her home, Mendoza claimed to investigators that that the two left together briefly to get cigarettes, leaving the baby behind.
 While driving, Mendoza went violent and choked Tolleson until she lost consciousness.
-After this, Mendoza took Tolleson to a secluded area near his home, where he forcibly had sexual intercourse with her before he strangled her to death and even stabbed her in the throat.
+After this, Mendoza took Tolleson to a secluded area near his home, where he raped her before he strangled her to death and stabbed her in the throat.

-After murdering Tolleson, Mendoza left Tolleson’s body in the field for a few days, before he returned to the murder site and brought the body (which he wrapped in a tarp) to his cousin's land in Farmersville, where he disposed of it by burning it and placing it in a creek bed.
+After murdering Tolleson, Mendoza left Tolleson's body in the field for a few days, before he returned to the murder site and brought the body (which he wrapped in a tarp) to his cousin's land in Farmersville, where he disposed of it by burning it and placing it in a creek bed.

 On March 23, 2004, Tolleson's remains were discovered and through her dental records, the police identified Tolleson as the victim.
 Mendoza was arrested the next day, after he reportedly told a friend that he killed Tolleson.

 Trial of Moises Sandoval Mendoza

 Personal life

+Moises Sandoval Mendoza prior his execution.

 Born on January 26, 1984, in Mexico, Moises Sandoval Mendoza grew up in northern Texas, where he attended grade school alongside his victim, Rachelle Tolleson.
 Described in his early years as a hardworking individual, Mendoza began to show troubling behavior as he got older.
 Neighbors recalled a disturbing incident in which he violently pinned down his mother and sister in their front yard.

 Mendoza graduated from high school with decent academic performance, earning several scholarships.
 He also completed approximately nine months of training in heating and air-conditioning after graduation.
 However, his life soon took a darker turn.
 In 2003, Mendoza was arrested in connection with two aggravated robberies on the Dallas College Richland Campus.
 At the time Tolleson went missing, Mendoza was out on bail for one of those charges.
 Just days before the murder of Tolleson, Mendoza had attended a small party at Tolleson's house with around 15 people.